Frequently Asked Questions

 The main difference is performance.
 Hub motors drive the wheel rather than taking advantage of the bicycle gears.
 As a comparison, think of having a car with only one gear.
 If the one-gear car were made for speed, it would struggle to climb up even the slightest hill without giving it more gas, which would cause terrible gas mileage.
 If it were made for torque, it would start great, but would not be able to achieve any significant speed, without once again wasting a lot of gas.

 The EVELO Mid-Drive motor system takes care of this issue by allowing the motor to take advantage of the bicycle gears.
-The end result is a highly efficient bicycle that can climb any hill you throw at it, while letting you keep up with the fastest riders in your group, all using a mere 250 watts of power.
+The end result is a highly efficient bicycle that can climb any hill you throw at it, while letting you keep up with the fastest riders in your group.

 Looking at it from a safety perspective, a hub motor that is installed on the rear wheel makes the bike very rear-heavy and affects the balance.
 On the other hand, if the motor is installed on the front wheel, it may lack traction going up hills and might spin in wet weather.
 EVELO’s placement of the mid-drive motor results in a low center of gravity, providing balance and stability for the bike.